 Sally is responsible for the Museum Experience Hub, covering Digital, Education, Exhibitions, External Relations, Public Programmes and Visitor Services.
 The purpose of the hub is to create the best possible experiences for MOTAT’s visitors, whether at the Museum, online or in the community, and to do so in collaboration with the Collections and Business Services Hubs and a wide range of external organisations.

-Wayne's role covers management of all the support services within MOTAT - Finance, People and Culture, Health and Safety, ICT, Environment and Security, and management of large projects.
+Craig is responsible for the Business Services Hub, covering the management of MOTAT’s support services that include Finance and Commercial, People and Culture, Health and Safety, ICT, Environment and Security, as well as oversight of the Museum’s large capital projects.